Walther Schroth

 Walther Schroth (3 June 1882 – 6 October 1944) was a general in the Wehrmacht of Nazi Germany during World War II.
 He was a recipient of the Knight's Cross of the Iron Cross.

+Schroth was born at Glumbowitz (today, Głębowice, Lower Silesian Voivodeship) in 1882, and he entered the Royal Prussian Army in 1902.
+He served in World War I and, at the end of the war, he was a Hauptmann and chief of staff in the 80th Reserve Division.
+He remained in the peacetime Reichswehr as a career officer.
+He was promoted to General der Infanterie in February 1938 and commanded the XII Army Corps from then until February 1942.
+He next commanded the IV Replacement Army Corps at Dresden until May 1943 and the XII Replacement Army Corps at Wiesbaden until his death in October 1944.

-Schroth served on the "Court of Military Honour," a drumhead court-martial that expelled many of the officers involved in the 20 July Plot from the Army before handing them over to the People's Court.
+Schroth served on the "Court of Military Honour," a drumhead court-martial that expelled from the Army many of the officers involved in the 20 July Plot before handing them over to the People's Court for prosecution.
 Schroth died in an auto accident in October 1944.